Policy Number: 115

 The specific procedures for making recommendations on granting tenure will vary in detail from one school to another.
 However, any tenure-track faculty member may initiate candidacy for tenure prior to his or her eighth probationary year.

 An individual who aspires to tenure should follow the procedure within his or her school.
 (Refer to Section B. School Guidelines, above.)
 The candidate has the option to advance his or her candidacy through all levels of consideration, even if there is a negative outcome at a particular level.
-These levels of consideration include the following: (1) the department chair and department tenure committee (when appropriate), (2) the school appointment, promotion and tenure committee, (3) the dean, and (4) the University Appointment, Promotion and Tenure Committee.
+These levels of consideration include the following: (1) the department chair and department committee (when appropriate), (2) the school appointment, promotion and tenure committee, (3) the dean, and (4) the UAPTC.

 H. Notification of Candidacy Status

-Once the candidacy has advanced beyond the departmental level, the dean is responsible for correspondence with the candidate at all stages of the process, and will notify the candidate in writing of the outcome of his or her candidacy for promotion at each stage, including, in the case of denial, reasons for denial.
+Once the candidacy has advanced beyond the departmental level, the dean is responsible for informing the candidate of the status of his or her tenure considerations at the school and the UAPTC levels..

 In the case of an approval of a recommendation for tenure, the findings and support material will be transmitted to the next level of consideration in accordance with established schedules.
-If the recommendation is for denial of tenure, the findings and support materials will be transmitted to the next level of consideration only at the candidate's written request.
-However, if the candidate is in the eighth year of probationary service, the recommendation for denial of tenure along with the support materials must be transmitted to the next level for consideration.
+However, if the candidate is in the eighth year of probationary service, a recommendation for denial of tenure along with the support materials must be transmitted to the next level for consideration.

-All candidates for promotion to tenure will be submitted to the President for his or her consideration.
-If the President endorses the recommendation for tenure, s/he will forward a recommendation for tenure to The University of Texas System Board of Regents for approval as part of the institutional budget.
-If the President does not endorse the recommendation for tenure, s/he will notify the appropriate dean that s/he does not endorse the recommendation for tenure.
+All candidates for tenure will be submitted to the President for his or her consideration.
+If the President endorses the recommendation for tenure, he or she will forward a recommendation for tenure to The University of Texas System Board of Regents for approval.
+If the President does not endorse the recommendation for tenure, he or she will notify the appropriate dean that he or she does not endorse the recommendation for tenure.
 The decision of the President on the recommendation of tenure is final and a faculty member may not propose his or her tenure to the Board of Regents.

-If the department or school appointment, promotion and tenure committee makes a recommendation for denial of tenure, the candidate may advance his or her candidacy to the next level by written request within the deadline set by the school.
+If the department chair or dean makes a recommendation for denial of tenure, the candidate may advance his or her candidacy to the next level by written request within the deadline set by the school.
 If the candidate believes that denial was based on incomplete or inaccurate information, the candidate may provide corrective materials at this time.
-The University Appointment, Promotion and Tenure Committee will be provided all materials added at any stage.
+The UAPTC will be provided all materials added at any stage.
 Any new materials added to the tenure package in such cases must be evaluated by the parties involved in any prior reviews.

-All individuals involved in the tenure process have the responsibility for assuring the integrity and fairness of the process, but the EVPARA has ultimate responsibility for this assurance.
-The candidate may at any time during the review process take complaints regarding procedural inadequacies or improprieties to the EVPARA, who has the authority to resolve such matters.
+All individuals involved in the tenure process have the responsibility for assuring the integrity and fairness of the process, but the EVP/CAO has ultimate responsibility for this assurance.
+The candidate may at any time during the review process take complaints regarding procedural inadequacies or improprieties to the EVP/CAO, who has the authority to resolve such matters.

 J. Transfer to a Non-tenure Track

-In some situations in which there are appropriate positions available, a department chair may choose to offer a non-tenure-track position to a faculty member who has not attained tenure.
-Such an offer will be made when an individual has skills needed to support the school and has made valuable contributions to the academic activities of the university, yet has not met all the criteria on which tenure consideration is based.
+In some situations in which there are appropriate positions available, a department chair may choose to offer a non-tenure track position to a faculty member who has not attained tenure.
+Such an offer may be made when an individual has skills needed to support the school and has made valuable contributions to the academic activities of the University, yet has not met all the criteria on which tenure consideration is based.

-In such cases, the transfer must be completed within the subsequent fiscal year after notification regarding tenure.
-The process for altering tenure-track status must be initiated by the individual faculty member.
+In such cases, the transfer will become effective in the subsequent academic year after notification regarding tenure.
+The process for altering tenure track status must be initiated by the individual faculty member.
 (Refer to HOOP Policy 192 Academic Titles.)